MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-as-part-of-an-operating-system-image.md

 ### Step 4: Check that an Office 365 ProPlus product key is not installed in the image
 <a name="Step4"> </a>

-Before you save the image, you should check to make sure that no product key for Office 365 ProPlus is installed.
+Before you save the image, you should check to make sure that no product key for Microsoft 365 Apps is installed.
 To do this, use the ospp.vbs script.
-This script is installed on the computer when Office 365 ProPlus is installed.
+This script is installed on the computer when Microsoft 365 Apps is installed.

 For example, at a command prompt, run the following command: